awsdocs/amazon-ec2-user-guide/doc_source/requesting-ebs-volume-modifications.md

 # Request modifications to your EBS volumes<a name="requesting-ebs-volume-modifications"></a>

-With Elastic Volumes, you can dynamically modify the size, performance, and volume type of your Amazon EBS volumes without detaching them\.
+With Elastic Volumes, you can dynamically increase the size, increase or decrease the performance, and change the volume type of your Amazon EBS volumes without detaching them\.

 Use the following process when modifying a volume: